 There’s also FitNow!, a class designed by Scanga that includes foam rolling and stretching for people “easing back into fitness”; Battlerope Suspension Training, led by José Matos, which uses weighted ropes for interval, cross-training and agility work; Core + Cardio, which uses hand weights; Full Body Blast, Total Body Conditioning and Total Body Toning, which are higher intensity workouts; and Rock Bottom, which focuses on the lower half of the body with ankle weights and resistance bands.

 Along with personal training, Scanga is certified in corrective exercise, which focuses on rehabilitation after injuries or surgery.
 “Corrective exercise got me to be a science geek,” she says.
 “You also can use it for injury prevention, working opposite muscle groups.
 Injuries can affect you your entire life.”

 She says the business has been a family affair, with support from her husband, John Paul Scanga, and her teenagers.
 “One of my kids has worked on the marketing flyers, another wipes down the equipment at the end of each day,” she says, “It’s teamwork!”

 Drop-ins are $20, and unlimited classes are $129 per month ($69 for students and schoolteachers).
 Unlimited cycle classes are $69 per month.
 Cold Spring Fitness also allows members to use the studio to work out when classes are not in session.
 See coldspringfitness.com or call 845-265-2833.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.